 What is fracking?
 How does fracking work?
 What is in fracking fluid?
 Get the facts on fracking in Colorado – from our stringent regulations to how it powers our economy and supports our communities.

-Fracking, or hydraulic fracturing, first invented in 1947, describes the process of extracting oil or natural gas from rock formations through drilling – today, using a technique known as horizontal drilling – and then using high pressured water to move the gas or oil to the head of the well where it is collected.
+Fracking, or hydraulic fracturing, first invented in 1947, is the process of extracting oil or natural gas from rock formations through drilling – today, using a technique known as horizontal drilling – and then using high pressured water to move the natural gas or oil to the surface where it is collected.

 Over 95% of the wells in the U.S. are fracked at some point during their lifetime.
-It’s a common, cost-effective way to access natural resources which have become a bedrock of Colorado’s thriving state economy.
+It’s a common, responsible way to access the natural resources which have become a bedrock of Colorado’s thriving state economy.

-Colorado sits on the Niobrara – one of the largest shale formations in the world.
+Colorado sits on the energy-rich Niobrara – one of the largest shale formations in the world.
 Extracting natural gas from this shale formation has powered Colorado’s economy and supported our communities for over 70 years and will continue to for decades to come.